jpitts/isomorphic-react-demo-ss2015/README.md

 ./vendor/redis/bin/install-redis.sh
 ```

-## Configure
+## Create A Config File

 Copy the config/environment.js.default to config/development.js or other environments as needed.

-One key configuration that is required in order to login is to set GOOGLE_CLIENT_ID and GOOGLE_CLIENT_SECRE after setting up your [Google OAuth2](https://developers.google.com/identity/protocols/OAuth2) access.
+One key configuration that is required in order to login is to set GOOGLE_CLIENT_ID and GOOGLE_CLIENT_SECRET after setting up your [Google OAuth2](https://developers.google.com/identity/protocols/OAuth2) access.

 # Developing

 If it is run on a modern unix system, this demo contains all of what you need to edit code, to run redis, and to run the web stack.

-## Start a dev screen session in a terminal:
+## Edit Files:

 ```
 ./devel/bin/start_dev_screens.sh
 ```

-## Start redis:
+## Start Redis:

 ```
 ./vendor/redis/bin/run-redis.sh
 ```

-## Start the app in dev mode:
+## Start In Development Mode:

 ```
 node devel.js